vectordotdev/content-old/posts/promql-guide.md

 ## Before You Go

+It's important to understand where metrics fit in when it comes to observing your application.
+I recommend you take a look at at the [3 pillars of observability](https://peter.bourgon.org/blog/2017/02/21/metrics-tracing-and-logging.html) principle.
+Metrics are an important part of your observability stack, but _logs_ and tracing are equally so.

-Just wanted to catch you before you finished reading to let you know we're a cloud-based logging company that's looking to make debugging easier by seamlessly augmenting logs with context.
-We've got a great product built and you can check it out for free!
+Here at Timber, we're a cloud-based logging company that's looking to make logging easier by seamlessly augmenting logs with context.
+We've got [a great product](https://timber.io/) built and you can check it out for free!

 ![](https://images.ctfassets.net/h6vh38q7qvzk/5BUP5dDcrKae4yyaoy8ocE/ba33ae45edec6325109f05a44407a2e2/footer.png)

 ## Examples

+_Disclaimer_: We've hidden some of the information in the pictures using the `Legend Format` for privacy reasons.

 _CPU Usage by Instance_